Energy

 The two main types of micro-hydro turbine are

-Impulse turbines have wheels as their turbine blade unit.
-They run freely in air, with a water jet directed on to the wheel blades.
+Typical impulse turbines operate when a jet of water is directed at cups mounted around the edge of a wheel.
+These turbines are sometimes called Pelton wheels after their inventor.
 They run in an open (i.e. not sealed) unit, and with an open-air connection to the water inlet pipe.
 An impulse turbine may or may not have a connection to a water outlet pipe.
 This type of turbine needs protection from water flooding.
 They are typically installed in higher water head applications, of up to 10 metres water pressure head, and are more common than reaction turbines for domestic applications.

 Reaction turbines have runners as their turbine blade unit.
 They are fully immersed in the water flow, and have a sealed case around the runner blade unit and a closed connection to the water inlet and water outlet pipes.
 They are typically installed in low water head applications.